TobiasBenjaminYoungCGI/BookMarkManager/README.md

 - Filter bookmarks by tag
 - Users are restricted to manage only their own bookmarks

+SQL instructions:
+.
+Connect to psql
+.
+Create the database using the psql command CREATE DATABASE bookmark_manager;
+.
+Connect to the database using the pqsl command \c bookmark_manager;
+.
+Run the query we have saved in the file 01_create_bookmarks_table.sql

 Toby and Adams Fun User Stories:

   "So that Policeman Bob can see his bookmarks